threepointone/disto/docs/2 arch.md

 - *knows* the dispatcher, store states in runtime

-stores
----

-- is defined as a reduce function with every `message` that flows through the system
-- thus, has to opt *out* of listening to a message, not opt in
-- *knows* actions when starting up
-- *knows* other store states, waitFor in runtime
-- *can't* access action creators, views, dispatch*, stores
-- *can't* call any externally mutatory functions, except for waitfor
-- thus *can't* set state on any other store

 dispatcher
 ---
 *THE* central pipe in the app into which all messages must flow.
 It has four functions.